Trump calls for Pakistan, India to do more on Afghanistan

 Trump seemed to reference this in his speech Monday, saying that "Pakistan has much to gain from partnering with our effort in Afghanistan (and) much to lose from harboring criminals and terrorists."

-Pakistan was designated a major US non-Nato ally by President George W Bush in 2004, in recognition for Islamabad's contributions to the anti-Al Qaeda fight, but relations between Washington and Islamabad have long been strained over Afghanistan.
+Pakistan was designated a major US non-NATO ally by President George W Bush in 2004, in recognition for Islamabad's contributions to the anti-al Qaeda fight, but relations between Washington and Islamabad have long been strained over Afghanistan.

 "Pakistan has ironclad immutable strategic interests which dictate maintaining ties to groups like the Taliban," said Michael Kugelman, deputy director and senior associate for South Asia with the Asia Program at the Woodrow Wilson Center.